-While these tables constitute the Agency's best estimate of expected RPS expenditures, it is important to note that these tables can inherently only be estimates.
+While these tables constitute the Agency's best estimate of expected RPS expenditures as of March 3, 2021, it is important to note that these tables can inherently only be estimates.
 For instance, a new project may currently be projected to become energized in, say, the first quarter of 2021-22 (and thus would be modeled as having four quarterly payments associated with the 2021-22 delivery year), but in reality, it may not be energized until the final quarter of that year-meaning that project's actual budget impacts for the 2021-22 delivery year would be less than modeled.
-As discussed further below, because these expected budget impacts can only be estimated with certainty when actual energization dates are known, this creates significant planning challenges in determining how to maximize available RPS funding while implementing payment reductions required to keep expenses below Section 1-75(c)(1)(E)'s statutory cap.
+As discussed further below, because these expected budget impacts can only be estimated with certainty when actual energization dates are known, this creates significant planning challenges in determining how to maximize available RPS funding while implementing payment deferrals required to keep expenses below Section 1-75(c)(1)(E)'s statutory cap.

-But those differences due to uncertainty cannot change the following bottom-line takeaway: expenses are virtually certain to exceed collections plus alternative compliance payments for the 2021-22 delivery year, and by a non-trivial amount.273 As the Agency is unaware of any way in which the Commission, the IPA, or the utilities themselves could legally authorize additional funds to meet these expenses, maintaining the integrity of Section 1-75(c)(1)(E)'s rate impact cap requires that a regime be administratively authorized providing parties with clarity and certainty around how payment reductions should be implemented.
+But those differences due to uncertainty cannot change the following bottom-line takeaway: expenses are virtually certain to exceed collections plus alternative compliance payments for the 2021-22 delivery year, and by a non-trivial amount.274 As the Agency is unaware of any way in which the Commission, the IPA, or the utilities themselves could legally authorize additional funds to meet these expenses, maintaining the integrity of Section 1-75(c)(1)(E)'s rate impact cap requires that a regime be administratively authorized providing parties with clarity and certainty around how payment deferrals should be implemented.
 And as discussed further below, the RPS expenses are of various stripes, creating questions about which expected expenses, if any, should be considered senior to (or otherwise higher-priority than) others.

-The Agency has thus petitioned the Commission to reopen Docket No. 19-0995, the Illinois Commerce Commission's docketed proceeding for approval of the IPA's Revised Long-Term Renewable Resources Procurement Plan intended to govern RPS program, procurement, and payment activity for the upcoming 2021-22 delivery year, to incorporate these changed budget assumptions and to propose a path forward for resultant payment reductions.
-The Agency hopes that through approving changes to this Revised Plan intended to address this issue, the Commission can provide much-needed clarity and certainty to all affected parties.
+The Agency petitioned the Commission to reopen Docket No. 19-0995, the Illinois Commerce Commission's docketed proceeding for approval of the IPA's Revised Long-Term Renewable Resources Procurement Plan intended to govern RPS program, procurement, and payment activity for the upcoming 2021-22 delivery year, to incorporate these changed budget assumptions and to propose a path forward for resultant payment deferrals.
+On May 27, 2021, the Commission approved the Agency's proposed modifications to this Revised Plan intended to address this issue, thus providing much-needed clarity and certainty to all affected parties.

-273 While smaller shortfalls are also shown for the 2022-23 and 2023-24 delivery years, the approach for handling those shortfalls can be addressed through the Agency's filing of its next Revised Long-Term Renewable Resources Procurement Plan (scheduled to be filed in October 2021 with Commission approval in February 2022).
+274 While smaller shortfalls are also shown for the 2022-23 and 2023-24 delivery years, the approach for handling those shortfalls will be addressed through the Agency's filing of its next Revised Long-Term Renewable Resources Procurement Plan (scheduled to be filed in October 2021 with Commission approval in February 2022).

 3.23.4.
-Precedent for Payment Reductions: the 2010 LTPPAs
+Precedent for Payment Deferrals: the 2010 LTPPAs